Header Banner

-How To: Make the Simplest Flash Bounce Ever for Your Camera
+How to Make the Simplest Flash Bounce Ever for Your Camera

 Sick of washed out photos?
 How about red eye?
 Or maybe you can't get the right shot because your flash is causing too much shadow in the background.
 That's what a flash bounce is for—it reflects the light off of the ceiling or another surface so that your photos look more balanced.